by Carolyn Thomas ♥ @HeartSisters

 When I read these words, I knew instantly that both statements rang true for me, although calling myself “better than before” would still be quite a stretch.
 My own cardiac event, just as for all heart attack survivors, had certainly become a “defining part of my life story”.
 How can it not?

-But I could now both “talk and write” about this trauma in a way that I’ve been told over and over seems to be indeed helpful to others in the unique way that listening to somebody who has walked the talk can do.
+But I could both “talk and write” about this trauma in a way that I’ve been told seems to be indeed helpful to others in the unique way that listening to somebody who has walked the talk can be.
+My former colleagues in public relations tease me that this is what happens when P.R. folks have a heart attack: we just keep on speaking and writing and looking stuff up – because that’s all we know how to do!

-And my own story turns out to be a surprisingly entertaining cautionary tale of what never to do after a man with the letters M.D. after his name sends you home from the E.R. in mid-heart attack with an acid reflux misdiagnosis!
-I met a woman recently, for example, who told me she has attended my 2-hour heart presentation four times already over the past two years.
-I replied:
+For the women in my heart health presentation audiences, my brief introduction to my own heart attack story turns out to be a surprisingly entertaining cautionary tale of what never to do after a man with the letters M.D. after his name sends you home from the E.R. in mid-heart attack with an acid reflux misdiagnosis.

 As Dr. Siebert says, I have learned how “to talk about these experiences as an observer and learner, to confess mistakes, bad judgment, weaknesses, and laugh at myself!”
-My presentations, oddly enough, are consistently – and amazingly – filled with gales of laughter – for both me and my audience members.
+My presentations, oddly enough, are consistently – and amazingly – greeted with gales of laughter – for both me and my audience members.
+One reviewer in fact described my talks as “part cardiology bootcamp and part stand-up comedy!”

-According to Dr. Siebert, the transformational process that leads from recovering from any deeply traumatic experience to being a helpful resource for others generally tends to follow a complex sequence of steps and phases, including:
+According to Dr. Siebert, the transformational process that leads from recovering from a deeply traumatic experience to becoming a resource for others can generally tend to follow a complex sequence of predictable phases, including:

 1. Free Fall Phase: reliving fears and memories

 - You wonder: “Why me?”
 You fake being “normal.”
 You’re easily upset by certain statements made by others.
 You feel isolated or lonely.
 You may attempt to suppress your feelings.
-You may also take the courageous step to talk about your traumatic experiences with a therapist or a support group of people who have been through similar experiences.You may have nightmares.
+You may also decide to talk about your traumatic experiences with a therapist or a support group of people who have been through similar experiences.You may have nightmares.
 You find yourself reliving the experience.
 You wish this had never happened to you.

 2. Taking Control Phase: wrestling for control of your spirit

 - You repeat, relive, and talk about the experience again and again with good listeners.
 You discover that after a while, you can tell a shorter version, a summary, with less emotional charge.
-You feel moments of relief, may sleep and feel better.
-You feel embarrassed about what you used to do.
-You feel joyous about what you learn about yourself and are accomplishing.
+You may feel moments of relief, may sleep and feel better.
+You can actually feel joyous about what you learn about yourself and are accomplishing.

 3. Transition Phase: awkward efforts in unfamiliar territory